 This organization shall establish a facility to preserve, house, and display historic artifacts and provide programs to serve the public.
 Theprograms shall reflect the cultural, social, commercial, ethnic, spiritual, and historic aspects of the area.
+We are an all-volunteer organization.

 History of WAMCC